-Mr. Hoh Weng Ming was appointed Chief Financial Officer of the Company since May 1, 2008.
+Mr. Hoh Weng Ming was appointed a Director of the Company on November 11, 2011 when he assumed the role of Chief Financial Officer of Hong Leong Asia from Mr. TAN Eng Kwee on November 11, 2011.
+He was the Chief Financial Officer of the Company from May 1, 2008 to November 10, 2011.
 He is also a Director of Yuchai and HLGE with effect from December 26, 2008 and February 16, 2011 respectively.
 Mr. Hoh has more than 25 years of working experience in accounting and financial management positions with extensive regional experience in Singapore, Malaysia, New Zealand, Hong Kong and China.
 He has worked in various finance roles with companies including Johnson Electric Industrial Manufactory Limited as well as Henan Xinfei Electric Co., Ltd. and CYI, both subsidiaries of Hong Leong Asia.
 Previously, he held the position of Financial Controller of the Company from 2002 to 2003.
-Mr. Hoh has a Bachelor of Commerce Degree majoring in Accountancy from the University of Canterbury, Christchurch, New Zealand and an M.B.A. degree from Massey University, New Zealand.
+Mr. Hoh has a Bachelor of Commerce Degree majoring in Accountancy from the University of Canterbury, Christchurch, New Zealand and M.B.A. degree from Massey University, New Zealand.
 He is a Chartered Accountant in New Zealand and Malaysia and a Fellow Member of the Hong Kong Institute of Certified Public Accountants.